Bandar bin Faisal Al Saud

-Bandar bin Faisal Al Saud (1943 – 2015) was a Saudi Arabian businessman and Royal Saudi Air Force officer.
+Bandar bin Faisal Al Saud (1943 – November 2015) was a Saudi Arabian businessman and Royal Saudi Air Force officer.
 A member of the Saudi royal family, he was one of the children of King Faisal and Iffat Al Thunayan.
+He was one of the grandsons of Saudi Arabia's founder King Abdulaziz.

 Early life and education

 Bandar bin Faisal was born in Taif in 1943 and raised there.
 He was one of nine children of King Faisal and Iffat Al Thunayan.
 His full siblings were Princess Sara, Prince Mohammed, Princess Latifa, Prince Saud, Prince Abdul Rahman, Prince Turki, Princess Luluwah and Princess Haifa.

 Prince Bandar was a graduate of the Hun School.
 He received a bachelor's degree from Pomona College and also, from Whittier College in California.
 Next he graduated from Royal Air Force College Cranwell in 1967 and RAF Staff College.
 He also received a graduate degree from the University of Washington.

 One of his classmates in Cranwell was Bandar bin Sultan, husband of his sister, Haifa.